 As a family member/carer, you are more attuned to knowing when the person with dementia is in pain.

-If you see any of these signs, seek help from the doctor who will have information about their medical history and be able to make an assessment of the pain and treat accordingly.
+If you notice any of these signs, seek help from the doctor who will have information about the person's medical history, make an assessment of the source of the pain and treat accordingly.

 Common causes of pain